assh/daodecision_AI/README.md

 A web application that converts DAO governance proposals into decision-ready summaries.
 Users can paste a proposal or import from Snapshot or Discourse forums, then receive a structured analysis including TL;DR, Pros, Cons, Risks, and a Recommendation.

 ---
+## Live Demo

+The live demo is hosted on Netlify at https://daodecision.asishpanda.com/ .
+I have updated the domain name to make the url more trustable and easy to remember at a glance.

 ## Why